-- Implement strategies to fulfil internal audit requirements and recommendations provided by auditor. - School recently received a sound audit response. - Ensure accountability and transparency; evaluating the effectiveness and efficiency of current controls.

-Opinion Survey Priorities

-- Ensure high standards of student uniform as a reflection of the school image. - Ensure grounds and facilities continue to present to a high standard. - Continue to advertise positive student and school achievements through newsletters, parades and media. - Continue to maintain a high standard with parental communication, responding to parental concerns and developing productive relationships with parents and school community members.
+- Implement strategies to fulfil internal audit requirements and recommendations provided by auditor.
+School recently received a sound audit response. - Ensure accountability and transparency; evaluating the effectiveness and efficiency of current controls.
+Opinion Survey Priorities - Ensure high standards of behaviour and student uniform as a reflection of the school image. - Ensure grounds and facilities continue to present to a high standard. - Continue to advertise positive student and school achievements through newsletters, parades and media. - Continue to maintain a high standard with parental communication, responding to parental concerns and developing productive relationships with parents and school community members. - Focus on school culture and team building.